 There are numerous sports clubs around the island varying from football to competitive swimming.
 Whether your child wants to continue his favourite sport, or try her hand at something brand new, the Isle of Man can provide that.

 “Most of my free time is spent with my Wife and Son as he’s not yet 2 years old.
 There are lots of activities for families, whether taking him on the steam train or simply playing in one of the many public play parks around the Island." - Lee Williamson, Cyprus

-The Isle of Man has 32 primary schools, 5 secondary schools and 3 independent schools.
+The Isle of Man has 32 primary schools, five secondary schools and two independent schools.
 With small class sizes and an abundance of extra-curricular activities, the Isle of Man Department of Education takes learning to the next level and is a true gem to the Isle of Man.

 To learn more about the Isle of Man’s School System, please click HERE.